Skip to main content

 It’s helpful to know that cucumbers are vegetables when it comes to eating them.
 Since vegetables tend to be less sweet, recognizing cucumbers as a vegetable gives you a general understanding of how cucumbers can be used.
 It can also give you an idea about where you might find cucumbers in a grocery store, since fruits and vegetables are sometimes displayed in different locations.

 Knowing that cucumbers are technically fruit and understanding how fruits grow are both facts that are actually quite useful for gardeners.
 This is because cucumber flowers are less appealing to pollinators and sometimes go unpollinated.
-Because flowers need to be pollinated for fruit to grow, gardeners occasionally need to step in and hand-pollinate cucumber flowers.
-Someone who didn’t know that cucumbers were fruit might not know when to assist in pollination and become confused or distraught when their cucumber harvest was unusually small.
+Because flowers need to be pollinated in order for fruit to grow, gardeners occasionally need to step in and hand-pollinate cucumber flowers.
+Someone who didn’t know that cucumbers were fruit might become confused or distraught when their cucumber harvest is unusually small.

 Cayla Leonard